 Preparation for class discussions: Unlike most chemistry classes, this will be a seminar class based on informal discussion of the reading assignments.
 For this reason, it is essential that students come to class prepared to discuss the reading.
-Students will be expected to have prepared a PDF document of discussion points (NOT questions for the instructor) to be used during class.
-These PDFs must be uploaded to Bb before class begins and are used as a partial basis for the class participation grade.
+Students will be expected to have prepared a document of discussion points (NOT questions for the instructor) to be used during class.
+These discussion point documents are collected at the end of class and are used as a partial basis for the class participation grade.